-The Interclean Fair taking place over four gleaming, spotless days in Amsterdam between 15 to 18 May this year is the cleaning industry’s equivalent of the Great Exhibition.
-Innovative technologies and cutting-edge products will be showcased, and a grand jury hands out awards for ‘clever solutions that challenge the status quo’.
+The Interclean Fair that took place over four gleaming, spotless days in Amsterdam in May 2018 was the cleaning industry’s equivalent of the Great Exhibition.
+Innovative technologies and cutting-edge products were showcased, and a grand jury handed out awards for ‘clever solutions that challenge the status quo’.
 One of 2016’s product winners, Quick and Easy, is a portable self-diluting dosing system that requires no specialist instruction, but foam-sprays any surface it is aimed at with indiscriminate efficiency.
 Robot cleaners glide autonomously over the floors of demo areas, scrubbing and vacuuming as they go, so you don’t have to.
 A machine called BRC 40/22 C ‘brings enjoyment back to cleaning carpets’, from which it had implicitly been cruelly severed, as it walks itself forward, its rotating brushes and vacuum head enabling a 30 per cent productivity gain on previous technologies.

 Nothing focuses the mind on dirt like seeing it through somebody else’s eyes.
 Just as their dirt is more distressing to you than it is to them, so your own suddenly looks appalling in the last hour before the guests, who must settle themselves in the midst of it, arrive.
 The sound of the vacuum cleaner moaning in the apartment next door is a sure sign that my neighbour is expecting a visitor, and mine doubtless communicates as much to him.
 It isn’t that we don’t also vacuum at other times.
 I do at least, but not as thoroughly, or with as much relentless intent on results, as when the habitat needs to look presentable to someone invited into it.